 The parties may not contract with each other or stipulate as to a particular standard of review relative to future child custody orders.
 The divorce court will not be bound by such stipulations.
 In Marriage of Cohen, the divorce court made this point relative to child support of the same rule would apply to child custody for public policy reasons (IRMO Cohen).

 Move Away / Relocation

 If one parent makes the decision to attempt to relocate the child’s residence, the child custody order will necessarily have to be modified in one way or another.
 A party will, of course, be able to relocate his or her own residence.
 The question will be whether that parent will be allowed to change the residence of the child.
 When a divorce court makes the determination as to whether a parent may relocate a child’s residence, the divorce court must assume that the parent will in fact move, regardless of whether the court allows the party to relocate the child’s residence.
-The divorce court cannot make an order that provides for one child custody order if the parent moves and a different child custody order if the parent does not move.
-In other words, the divorce court must make an order that the child will live primarily with the moving parent or primarily with the non-moving parent.
+A divorce court cannot make an order that provides for one child custody order if the parent who proposes to move in fact moves and a different child custody order if the parent does not move.
+In other words, a divorce court must make an order that the child will live primarily with the moving parent or primarily with the non-moving parent.

-Where parents have a working shared child custody arrangement, the divorce court must conduct a hearing to determine whether a relocation of the child’s residence is the child’s best interests.
+Where parents have a working shared child custody arrangement, a divorce court must conduct a hearing to determine whether a relocation of the child’s residence is the child’s best interests (IRMO Cohen).